tlehman/octopress/source/_posts/2015-04-23-bayesian-drunk-driving.markdown

 get:

 P(A|D<sup>c</sup>) = (P(A) - P(A|D)P(D))/P(D<sup>c</sup>) = (0.0001584 - 0.0127*0.00387)/(1-0.00387) = .000109,
-which is about 1 in 9118
+which is about 1 in 9118.

+## Conclusion

+So the probability of getting in a deadly accident, given that you are drunk is 12.7%, and the probability of getting into a deadly accident, given that you are not drunk is .01%, that means that it is 1165 times more likely that you will get into a deadly accident while drunk.

 ### References